MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/workshops/virtual_workshop1/home.md

 maintainers in order to identify challenges encountered in developing multiproject CI/CD and to share potential solutions.

-## Format
+## Logistics

-The workshop will be held virtually on Google Meet.
-All contributor talks will be recorded and made available on the `MultiprojectDevOps Website <https://multiprojectdevops.github.io/>`.
+The workshop will be held virtually on Google Meet on XXX from YYY to ZZZ.

+All contributor talks will
+be recorded and made available on the `MultiprojectDevOps Website <https://multiprojectdevops.github.io/>`.